UBUNTU

 for the participant

-Behaviour Support Practitioners are skilled in assessing challenging behaviours and implementing evidence-based interventions to promote positive behaviour change.
-By identifying the underlying causes of behaviours and implementing individualised strategies, they help individuals develop adaptive behaviours and reduce problematic ones.
+Behaviour Support Practitioners are skilled in assessing behaviours, environments and interactions and implementing evidence-based interventions that enables positive change.
+By identifying the underlying causes of challenges and implementing individualised strategies, they help individuals develop adaptive behaviours and reduce problematic or harmful ones.

-Behaviour Support Practitioners focus on reducing the risk of harm associated with challenging behaviours.
+Behaviour Support Practitioners focus on reducing the risk of harm associated with distress-related behaviour.
 Through assessment and intervention, they work collaboratively with all stakeholders to create environments that promote safety for both the individual and those around them.

 Behaviour Support Practitioners often work as part of multidisciplinary teams, collaborating with educators, healthcare professionals, caregivers, and other stakeholders.
 Their expertise in behaviour management and intervention complements the skills of other team members, resulting in comprehensive and coordinated support for participants with complex needs.